MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-end-users.md

 **Recommended steps**

 1. In the Microsoft Defender Portal, select **Settings** > **Cloud Apps**.
 1. Under **Conditional Access App Control**, select **User monitoring**.
 This page shows the user monitoring options available in Defender for Cloud Apps.
-For exmaple:
+For example:

     ![Screenshot of the user monitoring options.](media/proxy-user-monitoring.png)